History of surgery: Middle Ages

 Paul of Aegina's (c.
 625 – c.
 690 AD) Pragmateia or Compendiem was highly influential.
-Abulcasis Al-Zahrawi of the Islamic Golden Age later repeated the material, largely verbatim.
+Abulcasis Al-Zahrawi of the Islamic Golden Age later repeated the material, adding a number of his own discoveries.

 Hunayn ibn Ishaq (809–873) was an Arab Nestorian Christian physician who translated many Greek medical and scientific texts, including those of Galen, writing the second systematic treatment of ophthalmology.
 Egypt-born Jewish physician Isaac Israeli ben Solomon (832–892) also left many medical works written in Arabic that were translated and adopted by European universities in the early 13th century.

 The Persian physician Muhammad ibn Zakariya al-Razi (c.
 865–925) advanced experimental medicine, pioneering ophthalmology and founding pediatrics.
 The Persian physician Ali ibn Abbas al-Majusi (d.
 994) worked at the Al-Adudi Hospital in Baghdad, leaving The Complete Book of the Medical Art, which stressed the need for medical ethics and discussed the anatomy and physiology of the human brain.
 Persian physician Avicenna (980–1037) wrote The Canon of Medicine, a synthesis of Greek and Arab medicine that dominated European medicine until the mid-17th century.

 In the 9th century the Medical School of Salerno in southwest Italy was founded, making use of Arabic texts and flourishing through the 13th century.

 Abulcasis (936–1013) (Abu al-Qasim Khalaf ibn al-Abbas Al-Zahrawi) was an Andalusian-Arab physician and scientist who practised in the Zahra suburb of Cordoba.
-He is considered to be the greatest medieval surgeon, though he added little to Greek surgical practices.
+He is considered to be the greatest medieval surgeon; he synthesized prior Greek works on surgery with medical practices and pharmacological knowledge from the Arab world, and described (and sometimes invented) a number of surgical tools.
+He is credited with a number of important advances in surgery, such as his discovery that catgut could be used for internal sutures as it would be absorbed by the body.
 His works on surgery were highly influential.